tvyiutnhisokewt/cepheus_evox_instructions/README.md

 6. Reboot System and #KeepEvolving

 ## Updating from an older Official Evolution X build

+_It is recommended to backup your data before proceeding (older builds are userdebug, this build is user, which you might need to wipe the device)._

 1. Hold Power button > Reboot > Recovery